Renewable Solar Energy

 - Commercial solar provides power to businesses that install solar panels on vacant land, rooftops, or parking structures.
 The solar power generated supplements, and sometimes exceeds, the building’s power consumption.
 Often, the excess solar energy generated can then be sold back to the local utility.

 - Residential solar comes from rooftop solar systems that generate power for individual homes.
 Homeowners typically need to supplement their solar power generation with traditional electricity to meet energy needs during the night or on cloudy days.
 This form of solar power is becoming more and more popular as material costs become less expensive.

 Though the cost differs between commercial solar and residential solar, varies from state to state, and is dependent upon many other factors, there’s good news across the board: the cost of solar continues to decrease as materials become more affordable and customer demand increases.

-Also important to remember: the federal solar tax credit (also known as the investment tax credit, or ITC) reduces the cost of a commercial or residential solar energy system by 30 percent, with no value cap.
-Some states, utilities, and local governments also offer additional rebates and tax incentives for going solar.
+Also important to remember: the federal solar tax credit (also known as the investment tax credit or ITC) reduces the cost of a commercial or residential solar energy system by 30 percent, with no value cap.
+Some states, utilities, and local government also offer additional rebates and tax incentives for going solar.